Aveglia/vAMPirus/docs/HelpDocumentation.md

         --dbdir                        Path to Directory where database is being stored

-        --refseq                       Set "--refseq T" to toggle use of RefSeq header format; default is "F" to use Reverence Viral DataBase (RVDB) header
+        --headers                      Set taxonomy database header format -> headers= "NCBI" to toggle use of NCBI header format; set to "RVDB" to signal the use of Reverence Viral DataBase (RVDB) headers

+        --dbanno                       Path to directory hmm annotation .txt file - see manual for information on this.
+Leave as is if not planning on using.

+        --lca                          Set --lca T if you would like to add taxonomic classification to taxonomy results - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus"

         --bitscore                     Set minimum bitscore to allow for best hit in taxonomy assignment